keith-ratcliffe/cloud-basher/_docs-latest/tour/ingest-basics.md

 This quickstart function also displays the actual bash commands required to ingest the file, as shown below.

-They key thing to note here is that DataWave's [live-ingest.sh][dw_blob_live_ingest_sh] script is used, which passes flags to the IngestJob class to enable [Live Ingest](../ingest/overview#live-ingest) mode.
+They key thing to note here is that DataWave's [live-ingest.sh][dw_blob_live_ingest_sh] script is used, which passes arguments to the IngestJob class in order to enable [Live Ingest](../ingest/overview#live-ingest) mode for our data.

+{% include note.html content="Typically, MapReduce job submission for a particular data type is automated by a DataWave [Flag Maker](../ingest/data-flow#the-flag-maker) process.
+Configuring and running a flag maker is beyond the scope of this exercise" %}

 ```bash
  # Quickstart utility function...